Gorn41/AgenticEvals/README.md

 ### Simple Reflex Agent
 The key characteristics of a simple Reflex Agents/Tasks include being able to respond to the current state (no internal model or memory of past states nor prediction of future states), not requiring any learning, and emphasizing reaction speed.

-- **simple_reflex_example**: Basic stimulus-response scenarios.
+- **traffic_light**: Basic stimulus-response scenarios.
 This is a basic reaction task emphasizing response speed.
-- **simple_reflex_email**: Email processing tasks.
+- **email_autoresponder**: Email processing tasks.
 This task emphasizes the ability to react to signals amongst distractors within natural language.
-- **fraud_detection_simple**: Binary fraud vs. legitimate classification from multi-line, log-like scenarios.
+- **fraud_detection**: Binary fraud vs. legitimate classification from multi-line, log-like scenarios.
 This task emphasizes the ability to react to signals amongst distractors within structured data.

 ### Model-Based Reflex Agent
 The key characteristics of model-based reflex agents/tasks include maintaining an adaptable internal model of the environment and the ability to use this internal model to make informed decisions.
 This requires the agent to have good context memory and recall.

-- **model_based_maze**: Navigation in a partially observable environment.
+- **textual_maze_navigation**: Navigation in a partially observable environment.
 This task emphasizes the ability to build an internal model of the environment’s state space from partial observations and context memory and recall.
 - **inventory_management**: Inventory tracking and restocking.
 This task emphasizes the ability to build an internal model of the environment’s transition function from partial observations.
 - **event_conflict_detection**: Multi-turn distributed-systems incident tagging.
 This task emphasizes the ability to iteratively improve hypotheses of the environment model through extended reasoning.